klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/USER.md

 ```

 would work.
 But though we see the environment from which `sbatch` was called now again and all the `echo`
-command clearly run in the container, Lmod still fails to unload modules as it should.
+commands clearly run in the container, Lmod still fails to unload modules as it should.

 ## Known restrictions